Topological exact flat bands in two dimensional materials under periodic strain

 \textit{Discussions.}--In this letter, we studied a QBCP near the $\Gamma$ point under periodic strain with $C_{3v}$ symmetry, and found exact topological flat bands in the chiral limit.
-Utilizing materials with nearly-chiral QBCPs (e.g., $\text{GaCu}_3(\text{OH})_6\text{Cl}_2$~\cite{mazin2014theoretical}) and bulk modulus larger than the shear modulus, it is possible to access the vicinity of this chiral limit and explore these flat bands, offering a new platform to study topological flat bands, fragile topology, and correlated phases such as fractional Chern insulators and unconventional superconductivity.
+Utilizing materials with nearly-chiral QBCPs (e.g., $\text{GaCu}_3(\text{OH})_6\text{Cl}_2$~\cite{mazin2014theoretical}) and a periodic strain field, which has already been achieved in experiments~\cite{jiang2017visualizing,mao2020evidence}, it is possible to access the vicinity of this chiral limit and explore these flat bands, offering a new platform to study topological flat bands, fragile topology, and correlated phases such as fractional Chern insulators and unconventional superconductivity.
+To further verify the feasibility of this proposal, in SM.
+Sec.~XIV~\cite{SM2022}, we compared our model with existing experiments and the estimation indicates current strain-engineering technology would allow us to reach at least the first two magic flat bands at the temperature $T\sim 4\ \mathrm{K}$.
+In addition, the same principle also applies to other systems with quadratic band crossings, such as photonic/phononic crystals, magnons, and optical lattices~\cite{sun2012topological,malki2019topological, li2020tuning, yang2022phononic, yu2022phononic1}.

 \textit{Acknowledgements}.--We thank Rafael Fernandes for very helpful comments.
-This work was supported in part by the Office of Navy Research MURI N00014-20-1-2479 (XW, SS and KS) and Award N00014-21-1-2770 (XW and KS), and by the Gordon and Betty Moore Foundation Award N031710 (KS).
+This work was supported in part by the Office of Naval Research MURI N00014-20-1-2479 (XW, SS and KS) and Award N00014-21-1-2770 (XW and KS), and by the Gordon and Betty Moore Foundation Award N031710 (KS).
 The work at LANL (SZL) was carried out under the auspices of the U.S. DOE NNSA under contract No. 89233218CNA000001 through the LDRD Program, and was supported by the Center for Nonlinear Studies at LANL, and was performed, in part, at the Center for Integrated Nanotechnologies, an Office of Science User Facility operated for the U.S. DOE Office of Science, under user proposals $\#2018BU0010$ and $\#2018BU0083$.